 On 18 January 2007, the Board of Directors judged that the conditions requiring the Company to be directed and coordinated by its parent company, Schematrentaquattro S.r.l. (which, effective from 18 November 2013, was transformed into a joint-stock company under the name of Schematrentaquattro S.p.A.), do not apply pursuant to art.
 2497-bis, C.C.

-In particular, in the aforementioned Board meeting, the Board of Directors ascertained that there were no major indicators of a dominant influence by the controlling shareholder, since Autogrill has extensive organizational and administrative autonomy and there are no instructions or directives by Schematrentaquattro S.p.A. that provide evidence of the direction or coordination by the controlling shareholders.
+In particular, in the aforementioned Board meeting, the Board of Directors ascertained that there were no major indicators that provided evidence of direction or coordination activities, since